The Best Live Vocal Mic for Professional Singing 2024

 Power Source – Phantom Power

-Note that for Dynamic Mics you can get a device like the Cloudlifter CL-1 to boost the mic's signal, but they in turn usually require phantom power to operate.
+Note that for Dynamic Mics, you can get a device like the Cloudlifter CL-1 to boost the mic’s signal, but they, in turn, usually require phantom power to operate.

 Best Handheld Vocal Mic Selection Methodology

 The first edition was published in 2016.
+The current edition was published on October 21, 2024

-We first scoured the US market for sub-$1000 popular and highly rated wired handheld microphones (wireless mics are in a separate guide) including both dynamic and condenser models.
+We first scoured the US market for sub-$1000 popular and highly rated wired handheld microphones (wireless mics are in a separate guide), including both dynamic and condenser models.

 About the Author and Contributors